Wat the Heck?! My Shoes Were Stolen at a Temple in Thailand – Thank Goodness I Purchased Them With My AMEX Card!

 AMEX Purchase Protection

-AMEX’s purchase protection window is 120 days.
-So you’re covered for ~4 months in the event an item gets damaged or stolen.
+AMEX’s purchase protection window is 90 days (as of Jan.
+1, 2020).
+So you’re covered for ~3 months in the event an item gets damaged or stolen.

 Most cards cover you for up to $1,000 per claim, and up to $50,000 per year, per AMEX card.
 Though some AMEX cards, like The Platinum Card® from American Express, cover you for up to $10,000 per claim.